 “Du bist min, ich bin din” must be the smalles book I made in an edition.
 It was attractive especially for weddings, and resulted in a couple of commissioned works.
 I made one with the poem, and a silhouette of the bride and groom printed onto a piece of leather and set into the leather cover which was a bit smaller than 1cm square.

 Just very recently I started to make not just miniature books, but also miniature furniture and the like, to create miniature worlds inside my bottles for my message in a bottle project.
 And of course these also always contain a miniature book.

 I can’t quite explain the facination miniature books have for me.
 As a child I have been collecting miniatures.
 It was in fashion to have a shelf of miniatures which was called a type case (it was clearly typecase inspired but smaller and never functional).
-Like many other children in that time I had one of them hanging on the wall in my room, and I filled it with miniatures of all sorts.
+Like many of my friends I had one of them hanging on the wall in my room, and I filled it with miniatures of all sorts.
 I don’t remember what became of that, or when I gave that up.
 I was never into it with my full heart.
-And other than that, I was never one for cute things.
+And other than that, I was never one for cute things. – With the apparent exception

 Anyway, it seems like I will keep on making miniatures.
 The main fascination for me is not so much their cuteness, it is more the challenge involved in the making.
 Also I like that small books are so portable: I like to create things that can be carried in a pocket of your jeans.
 Here is a gallery with some of my miniature work: